Chef Paddy’s Citrus & Smoke Al Pastor

 Instructions

-4. Cook: Grill or roast at 275–300°F for 2–3 hours until pork is tender and caramelized.
-Internal temp should hit 145°F+.
-Rest, then slice thin.
+4. Cook: Roast or grill at 275–300°F for 2–3 hours until the pork is tender, caramelized, and cooked through.
+Internal temperature should reach at least 145°F. Let rest briefly, then slice or chop thin.

 Pineapple Crema

-• 1/2 cup sour cream or Greek yogurt
+• ½ cup sour cream or Greek yogurt

 • 2 tbsp unsweetened pineapple juice

-• Juice of 1/2 lime
+• Juice of ½ lime

-• 1/2 tsp W Sauce (optional for umami kick)
+• ½ tsp W Sauce (optional)

 • Pinch of kosher salt

-• (Optional: 1/2 tsp honey or agave for balance)
+• Optional: ½ tsp honey or agave for balance

 Instructions: